FAMILY LAW

 For parties currently in a relationship, we provide advice to help our clients navigate the family law process and can help put together the pieces of the puzzle to reach an agreement about what is going to happen during the relationship (if needed), and what will happen in the event that the relationship breaks down.

-No matter what the circumstances are, we will always ensure that we are in our client’s corner and we are strong advocates for our clients.
+No matter what the circumstances are, we will always ensure that we are in our client’s corner, and we are strong advocates for our clients.

 OUR FAMILY LAW TEAM

-TAMARA HENSEN | Principal
+TAMARA HENSEN | Legal Practice Director

-Tamara is the Head of Family Law at Denise Maxwell Solicitors, and also helps clients in the Wills and Estates field.
+Tamara is the Head of Family Law at Hensen Maxwell Solicitors, and also helps clients in the Wills and Estates field.
 Her compassion brought Tamara to Family Law, and this is the quality that she draws on most as she helps guide families through difficult transitions.

-“I help clients through what can be the worst time of their life.
+I help clients through what can be the worst time of their life.
 I offer my clients the wisdom of other people’s experiences in the same journey, combined with the knowledge that they are not going it alone.”

 FAMILY LAW FAQ